 - Shake together a batch of the stir fry sauce

-- Serve alone or over white rice
+- Serve alone or over white rice or noodles of choice

 - If you serve with rice, you may need to salt the rice, dependent on your tastebuds